microsoft/MSLab/Scenarios/Exporing SpeculationControlSettings/readme.md

 # Exploring SpeculationControlSettings

 ## About Scenario

-This scenario will explain how to query SpeculationControl settings from multiple remote computers and will explain different options
+This scenario will explain how to query SpeculationControl settings from multiple remote computers and will explain different options enabled by default on fully patched Hyper-V VM.

 ### Links